Lauren Betts

-Lauren Betts (born October 15, 2003) is an American college basketball player for the Stanford Cardinal of the Pac-12 Conference.
-She played for Grandview High School in Aurora, Colorado, where she was ranked as the No. 1 recruit in her class by ESPN.
+Lauren Marie Betts (born October 15, 2003) is a Spanish-born British-American college basketball player for the UCLA Bruins of the Big Ten Conference.
+She played for Grandview High School in Aurora, Colorado, where she was ranked as the number one recruit in her class by ESPN.
+Betts started her college career with the Stanford Cardinal before transferring to UCLA after one season.

 Early life and high school career

-Betts was born in Vitoria-Gasteiz, Spain and moved around the country during her childhood due to the basketball career of her father, Andrew.
-Her mother, Michelle, played volleyball for Long Beach State at the college level.
+Betts was born in Vitoria-Gasteiz, Spain, and moved around the country during her childhood due to the basketball career of her father, Andrew.
 When she was in third grade, her family settled in the United States.
 Before focusing on basketball, Betts was involved in dance, swimming and soccer.
 She played for Grandview High School in Aurora, Colorado.
 As a freshman, Betts averaged 12.7 points, 8.6 boards and 3.9 blocks per game for the Class 5A runners-up.
 In her sophomore season, she averaged 17.8 points, 11.2 rebounds and 3.9 blocks per game, leading her team back to the state title game, which was canceled due to the COVID-19 pandemic.
 Betts averaged 17.5 points and 11 rebounds per game as a junior, helping Grandview achieve a 17–1 record and reach the Class 5A semifinals.
 She was named Colorado Gatorade Player of the Year.
 Betts led her team to the Class 5A state championship in her senior season.
 She averaged 17.2 points, 11 rebounds and 3.6 blocks per game, winning Women's Basketball Coaches Association High School Player of the Year and repeating as Colorado Gatorade Player of the Year.
-She played in the McDonald's All-American Game and Jordan Brand Classic.
+She also played in both the McDonald's All-American Game and Jordan Brand Classic.

 Recruiting

-Betts was considered a five-star recruit and the No. 1 player in the 2022 class by ESPN.
-On January 13, 2021, she committed to playing college basketball for Stanford over offers from Notre Dame, Oregon, UCLA, UConn and South Carolina.
+Betts was considered a five-star recruit and the number one player in the 2022 class by ESPN.
+On January 13, 2021, she committed to playing college basketball for Stanford over offers from Notre Dame, Oregon, UCLA, UConn, and South Carolina.

+College career

+2022-23 Freshman season

+Betts came off the bench for Stanford in her freshman season.
+On November 9, 2022, she recorded a season-high 18 points, six rebounds, and three blocks in a 104–40 win over Cal State Northridge.
+As a freshman, she averaged 5.9 points and 3.5 rebounds in 9.7 minutes per game, earning Pac-12 All-Freshman honorable mention.